Ribocentre-switch/Ribocentre-switch.github.io/docs/Guanidine.md

 > Gene regulation

-<font ><p>Guanidine-I is a transcriptionally regulated riboswitch that may form a strong intrinsic terminator stem, but ligand binding results in a stable aptamer structure that prevents terminator formation.Guanidine-II differs from guanidine-I in its gene regulatory mechanism.
-Guanidine-II appears to act as a translational riboswitch.
-Guanidine stabilizes the loop–loop interaction of the ON state that competes with the OFF structure where a SDS is sequestered in base-pairs<sup>[1-2]</sup>.</p></font>
+<font ><p>Guanidine-I is a transcriptionally regulated riboswitch widely present in bacteria, and may form a strong intrinsic termination stem, but ligand binding results in a stable aptamer structure that prevents terminator formation.
+Guanidine-II differs from guanidine-I in its gene regulatory mechanism.
+Guanidine-II appears to act as a translational riboswitch and is predominantly found in <i>Proteobacteria</i>.
+Guanidine stabilizes the loop–loop interaction of the ON state that competes with the OFF structure where a SDS is sequestered in base-pairs.
+We present the  prototypical mechanism, but not all possible mechanisms<sup>[<a href="#ref1">1</a>-<a href="#ref2">2</a>]</sup>.</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">
   <img src="/images/gene_regulation/Guanidine-I_riboswitch_gene_regulation.svg" alt="drawing" style="width:500px;margin-top: 0px;margin-bottom: 0px;" >